shiva-ovh/docs/pages/web_cloud/docs-gen2/create-apps/create-apps-app-reference/guide.en-ie.md

 You need to either increase your plan's storage or decrease the `disk` values you've assigned.

 {{% disk-space-mb %}}
-<--->

-Disk for application containers are not committed to YAML files, but instead managed over the API using either the Console or the `{{% vendor/cli %}} resources:set` command.

-For more information, see how to [manage resources](../../manage-resources).

-{{% /version/specific %}}

 ### Downsize a disk